 - Experience building a media website or working in journalism.

 - Experience with PCI compliance or payment systems.

 We pay people fair and reasonable salaries, in accordance with their skills, abilities, and experience.
 We also provide a generous benefits package that includes medical, dental, vision, life, disability, parental leave, fertility support, pet insurance, and retirement plan contributions.

 The salary for this position begins at $120,000 and will be established based on the successful candidate's experience, education and skills.

 How to apply

-To apply, please fill out the form below and submit a cover letter, resume and 3-5 clips and 3-5 story ideas.
-Applications that don't include a cover letter will not be considered.
-Please do not contact the hiring manager directly.
-Please do not send a CV or application package to staff at their individual email addresses.
+To apply, please fill out the form below.
+A cover letter is welcome but not required.
+Please do not contact the hiring manager directly, and please do not send a resume to staff at their individual email addresses.